Chapter 11: Time series

 ...

-6. Lag, Lead, and Autocorrelation
+6. Lag, lead, and autocorrelation

 A lag feature answers the question: “what was the value yesterday?”
 It is the most common feature engineering step for time series in ML.
 If Monday’s attendance rate predicts Tuesday’s, a lag-1 feature captures that relationship in a column a model can consume.